mobxjs/mobx/docs/refguide/create-transformer.md

 2. Imagine that another box is added to the `store.boxes` list.
 This would cause the `serializeState` function to re-compute, resulting in a complete remapping of all the boxes.
 However, all the invocations of `serializeBox` will now return their old values from the memoization tables since their transformation functions didn't (need to) run again.
-3. Secondly, if somebody changes a property of box#3 this will cause the application of the `serializeBox` to box#3 to re-compute, just like any other reactive function in Mobservable.
+3. Secondly, if somebody changes a property of box#3 this will cause the application of the `serializeBox` to box#3 to re-compute, just like any other reactive function in MobX.
 Since the transformation will now produce a new json object based on box#3, all observers of that specific transformation will be forced to run again as well.
 The `serializeState` transformation in this case.
 `serializeState` will now produce a new value in turn and map all the boxes again.
 But except for box#3, all other boxes will be returned from the memoization table.